PaddlePaddle/Paddle/doc/cluster/opensource/cluster_train.md

 pip install fabric
 ```

 Secondly, go through installing scripts to install PaddlePaddle at all nodes to make sure demo can run as local mode.
+For CUDA enabled training, we assume that CUDA is installed in ```/usr/local/cuda```, otherwise missed cuda runtime libraries error could be reported at cluster runtime.
+In one word, the local training environment should be well prepared for the simple scripts.

 Then you should prepare same ROOT_DIR directory in all nodes.
-ROOT_DIR is from in cluster_scripts/conf.py.
+ROOT_DIR is from in cluster_train/conf.py.
 Assuming that the ROOT_DIR = /home/paddle, you can create ```paddle``` user account as well, at last ```paddle.py``` can ssh connections to all nodes with ```paddle``` user automatically.

 At last you can create ssh mutual trust relationship between all nodes for easy ssh login, otherwise ```password``` should be provided at runtime from ```paddle.py```.